Albert Einstein: Resident scholar at the Institute for Advanced Study

 On 3 October 1933, Einstein delivered a speech on the importance of academic freedom before a packed audience at the Royal Albert Hall in London, with The Times reporting he was wildly cheered throughout.
 Four days later he returned to the US and took up a position at the Institute for Advanced Study, noted for having become a refuge for scientists fleeing Nazi Germany.
 At the time, most American universities, including Harvard, Princeton and Yale, had minimal or no Jewish faculty or students, as a result of their Jewish quotas, which lasted until the late 1940s.

-Einstein was still undecided on his future.
+Einstein was still undecided about his future.
 He had offers from several European universities, including Christ Church, Oxford, where he stayed for three short periods between May 1931 and June 1933 and was offered a five-year research fellowship (called a "studentship" at Christ Church), but in 1935, he arrived at the decision to remain permanently in the United States and apply for citizenship.

 Einstein's affiliation with the Institute for Advanced Study would last until his death in 1955.
-He was one of the four first selected (along with John von Neumann, Kurt Gödel, and Hermann Weyl) at the new Institute, where he soon developed a close friendship with Gödel.
-The two would take long walks together discussing their work.
+He was one of the four first selected (along with John von Neumann, Kurt Gödel and Hermann Weyl) at the new Institute.
+He soon developed a close friendship with Gödel; the two would take long walks together discussing their work.
 Bruria Kaufman, his assistant, later became a physicist.
 During this period, Einstein tried to develop a unified field theory and to refute the accepted interpretation of quantum physics, both unsuccessfully.
+He lived in Princeton at his home from 1935 onwards.
+The Albert Einstein House was made a National Historic Landmark in 1976.